 Take precautions to avoid mossie bites

-Torres Strait residents should take all possible precautions to avoid being bitten by mosquitoes this approaching wet season, health authorities say.
+Torres Strait, Cape York and Northern Peninsula Area residents are being urged to take all possible precautions to avoid being bitten by mosquitoes this approaching wet season.

-Tropical Public Health Services (Cairns) Director Dr Richard Gair said while mosquitoes were active all year round, they tended to be far more prevalent in wet season conditions between November and April.
+Tropical Public Health Services (Cairns) Director Dr Richard Gair said while mosquitoes were active all year round, they tended to be far more prevalent in normally wetter conditions between November and April.

 “However, our advice to local communities remains the same no matter the time of year,’’ he said.